 The most beautiful listing in the world won’t make you any money if people can’t find it.

-Listing Builder’s built-in keyword strategy guides you to creating the perfect listing.
+Listing Builder offers a built-in keyword strategy guides you to creating the perfect listing.

-Not only does it break everything down into digestible chunks, but it also shows you which keywords to include.
+Not only does listing builder break everything down into digestible chunks, but it also shows you which keywords to include.
 It even connects directly to Seller Central.